 Indiana Medicare costs will depend on the plan you choose.
 If you stick to Original Medicare, most people will have premium-free Part A, $135.50/month for Part B, and a Part D plan premium.
 This usually amounts to less than $200 per month, but keep in mind that your costs can go up and down based on your income and employment history.
 You may also have additional out-of-pocket costs, like co-payments and deductibles that you must hit.
 If you select a Medicare Advantage or Medigap plan instead, you’ll have different costs.
 Some Medicare Advantage plans have $0 premiums, but high deductibles and co-payments.
 A benefits advisor can help you figure out which option is best for you and your budget.

 In short, yes!
 If you qualify for Medicare but also meet the income requirements for Indiana Medicaid, you can receive benefits from both programs.
 In this case, you can enroll in a type of Medicare Advantage plan called a DSNP (dual-eligible special needs plan).
 DSNPs usually allow Medicaid to cover your Medicare costs, so it’s almost like getting additional benefits at no extra cost.

 Most people will be automatically enrolled in Medicare Part A upon turning 65.
 If you are not automatically enrolled, you can apply through the Social Security website or by calling Social Security at 1-800-772-1213 (TTY 1-800-325-0778).
 Alternatively, if you worked for a Railroad, call the Railroad Retirement Board for benefit information at 1-877-772-5772 (TTY 312-751-4701).

-If you think you want additional benefits, like in the form of a Medicare Advantage or Medigap plan, it’s best to speak with an agent who can offer you plans from several different companies.
+If you think you want additional benefits, like in the form of a Medicare Advantage or Medigap plan, it’s best to speak with a licensed agent who can offer you plans from several different companies.
 In that case, you should either call Medicare Plan Finder at 833-438-3676 or complete this form to request a call.